-We built Xbox Live for people like you—for players from all walks of life, everywhere in the world, who all want the same thing: a place to play and have fun.
-We need your help keeping the Xbox online community safe and fun for everyone.
+We built Xbox for people like you—for players from all walks of life, everywhere in the world, who all want the same thing: a place to play and have fun.
+We need your help keeping the Xbox community safe and fun for everyone.

-While the Code of Conduct section of the Microsoft Services Agreement applies to all Microsoft products, Xbox Live offers so many ways to interact with others that it benefits from an additional level of explanation.
+While the Code of Conduct section of the Microsoft Services Agreement applies to all Microsoft products, Xbox offers so many ways to interact with others that it benefits from an additional level of explanation.

 Whether you’re brand new to gaming or have been playing for decades, we need you to be stewards of this place, to protect each other even as you compete.
 Because when everyone plays, we all win.

 Table of Contents